Back to Blog List

 Customers sometimes don’t pick up the items in the basket after failed transactions, even if the situation is resolved.
 Here, sending timely in-app or email reminders for unpaid orders is essential to reduce involuntary churn.

 Notify customers of upcoming payments to prompt them to update their payment details.
-For previously failed payments, immediately inform customers and provide clear steps to resolve the issue.
+For previously failed payments, immediately inform customers via collection letters and provide clear steps to resolve the issue.
 Use straightforward instructions on how to update payment information or contact customer support.

 ecommerce-lane